maddybartlett/Ratbox/README.md

 env = gym.make("RatBox-empty-v0", render_mode = "rgb_array", steering = "unicycle")
 ```

 We also imnplemented the kinematic unicycle steering model.
-This steering model treats the agent as if it were a single wheel.
+This model is commonly used as a mobile robot kinematics equation.
+It assumes that the vehicle is a single wheel that pivots about a central axis.

 `env.step()` takes 2 values as the `action` - **speed** and **direction** of motion.
 The **speed** value can range from -1 to 1, with negative values indicating motion in the backwards direction.
+**direction** can range between $-\pi / 2$ to $+\pi / 2$

 ### Skid-Steer